firebase/genkit/README.md

 ### Extensibility with plugins

 **Make use of pre-built components and integrations** for models, vector stores, tools, evaluators, observability, and more through Genkit’s open ecosystem of plugins built by Google and the community.
-To see this in action, you can explore Node.js plugins on [NPM](https://www.npmjs.com/search?q=keywords:genkit-plugin).
+For a list of existing plugins from Google and the community, explore the #genkit-plugin keyword [on npm.](https://www.npmjs.com/search?q=keywords:genkit-plugin)

 You can also use this extensibility to easily define custom components whenever existing plugins don’t fit your needs.